auth0/docs/articles/connector/kerberos.md

 description: Explains AD/LDAP Federation Support with Auth0, how to configure it, the flow, and auto-login with Lock.
 toc: true
 ---
 # Federating with Active Directory through the AD/LDAP Connector

 The AD/LDAP connector makes it easy for your users to authenticate when they are on a domain-joined machine within the corporate network.

 ## Configuration

 To activate this feature for Active Directory/LDAP, simply enable the option in the dashboard.
-You need to go to the **Connections/Enterprise/Active Directory / LDAP**, select the connection you want configure, and click the **Settings** icon.
+You need to go to the **Connections/Enterprise/Active Directory/LDAP**, select the connection you want configure, and click the **Settings** icon.

 ![](/media/articles/connector/kerberos/connector-kerberos-configuration.png)